 But other grounds of inadmissibility are less obvious, and easy to overlook.
 For example, you can be found inadmissible and denied a green card as a likely “public charge,” for which there is no waiver.
 (This is also the reason that U.S. Citizenship and Immigration Services (USCIS) will not grant fee waivers for Form I-485, the form used to adjust status in the United States.)

-However, as described below, the public charge ground of inadmissibility can in many cases be overcome.
-And some green card applicants, such as asylees and refugees, are not subject to the public charge rules.
+However, as described below, the public charge ground of inadmissibility is possible to overcome.
+Also, some categories of green card applicants, such as asylees and refugees, are not subject to the public charge rules.

 A green card applicant may be found inadmissible as a likely public charge if it is more likely than not that, in the future, the person will depend on public benefits to meet basic needs.
-Of course, immigration officials can't predict the future, but they're expected to look at the totality of the person's circumstances, weighing various positive and negative factors.
+Of course, immigration officials can't predict the future, but they're expected to look at the totality of the applicant's circumstances and weigh various positive and negative factors.

-family status and household size (most importantly, whether the immigrant applicant has children or other family members to support)
+family status and household size (most importantly, whether the immigrant applicant has a spouse, children or other family members to support)

 access to support from working family members or friends, most importantly the U.S. petitioner/sponsor

-past or present receipt of cash assistance from the government.
+past or present receipt of cash assistance from government agencies in the United States.